alexch/codelikethis/public/lessons/javascript/logic.md

   * so `if (x = 2)` means `if 2` which is *always truthy*
   * also, the value of `x` will be 2 afterwards, no matter what it was before

-# The Tragedy of the Threequal Sign
+# Different Kinds of Equals Signs

 In addition to `=` and `==`, JavaScript also has `===`.